OWASP/owasp-mastg/docs/contributors/3_PRs_and_Reviews.md

 If the suggestion you'd like to make cannot be expressed using "suggested changes" please enter a clear comment explaining what should be fixed (e.g. some paragraphs don't link properly or some essential information cannot be found and should be added).

+> Using "Suggested Changes" saves you as a reviewer and the PR author a lot of time.
+And you get _points_ (attributions) for the changes that you suggested (if the author commits them you become a co-author of those commits).
+If you're constant with your reviewer work you can apply to be recognize as an official reviewer in our Acknowledgements page.

 ### Step 2: Submit your Review

 Once you went through the whole PR you can [submit your review](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/reviewing-proposed-changes-in-a-pull-request#submitting-your-review)